 No. You don’t even need to be able to read English.
 We will learn by using a simple method of writing down the music invented by the instructor, Wayne Erbsen.
 It’s way EASY.

 Yes.
-You either need to purchase one, or rent one.
-The instructor has a few instruments for rent.
+You either need to purchase one or rent one.
+Wayne has a few instruments for rent.
 Contact him via phone or email, he can make suggestions as to your best bet for renting or purchasing an instrument.

 Yes.
-Wayne specialized in teaching total and absolute beginners.
+Wayne specializes in teaching total and absolute beginners.
 No previous experience is required.

 Maybe.
 In addition to the beginning groups, Wayne has one or two intermediate groups going all the time.
 Contact Wayne via email or phone and he will help you determine which groups will work best for you.

 Are group classes the best way, or should I have a private instructor?

 For the vast majority of people, group classes are the perfect setting to learn.
 Being with other beginners from all walks of life creates a great atmosphere for learning.
 People feel comfortable learning next to other people who are equally clueless.

 The classes are held in a 1940 log cabin with a large yet cozy living room.
 In the winter a fire burns brightly in the rock fireplace.
 Vintage chairs are arranged in a semi-circle.
 The space creates an old-time feeling that perfectly fits the old-time music that you will learn.

 How much will I learn in the six weeks?